watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/appconnect/README.md

 ## Pre-Req: Setting Up
 The extension included with this starter kit is discussed in detail in the following [blog article](https://medium.com/ibm-watson/watson-assistant-just-got-connected-a1f46dc9b130).

 You'll find in that article that after you have built out a flow in IBM App Connect, you can export an OpenAPI definition of your new flow.
-After converting the spec from Swagger 2.0 to OpenApi 3.0, you can then import it into Watson Assistant to create the extension.
+After converting the spec from Swagger 2.0 to OpenApi 3.0, you can then import it into IBM watsonx Assistant to create the extension.

 ## Using this Starter Kit